Capacity: A Story Excerpt

 Chantal Eyong

-Chantal is a writer, artist, and media producer based in Los Angeles, CA. Her work focuses on Afro-diasporic narratives with relation to self, placemaking, archives, and memory.
-Chantal holds an MFA in screenwriting at the University of California Riverside and is currently a doctoral student in the Media Arts + Practice program at the University of Southern Californi
+Chantal is an author, artist and media producer based in Los Angeles, California.
+Her work focuses on Afro-diasporic narratives in relation to the self, place-making, archives and memory.
+Chantal holds an MFA in Screenwriting from the University of California Riverside and is currently a doctoral student in the Media Arts + Practice program at the University of Southern California.